deliveroo/deliveroo.engineering/_posts/2016-10-13-optimising-membership-queries.md

 particular, our CAS query) will revert from _O(1)_ to _O(n)_... but with a _n_ that is constrained to be small.

-Unfortunately, this effect gets negated if the shard counts becomes too high, as the memory cost of having more keys makes up for the efficient ziplist encoding.
+Unfortunately, this effect gets negated if the partition counts becomes too high, as the memory cost of having more keys makes up for the efficient ziplist encoding.

 <figure>